Hip Hop is urban

 And even though both industry’s are massive, they’re treated like “underdogs” to a certain degree.
 Not by fans, but by organizations and companies with political agendas.

-There’s other similarities between Hip Hop and anime, like:
+There’s other similarities between Hip Hop and

 - Political correctness.